Gabriel-P-Langlois/interface-exercise/README.md

 #### Hint

-Based on the description of this class above, it should be clear to you how `Sentence` implements the `SequentiallyOrdered` interface, which requires the `getFirst()` and `getLast()` methods to return an `OrderedThing`.
-If not, here is a hint: a child class can be considered an instance of its parent class... this is polymorphism.
+The `Sentence` class, which implements the `SequentiallyOrdered` interface, requires the `getFirst()` and `getLast()` methods to return an `OrderedThing`.
+Note that a child class can be considered an instance of its parent class; this is polymorphism.
 So a `Word` object, if it extends `OrderedThing`, can also be considered an instance of the `OrderedThing` class.

 #### Constructors